 In-app editing.
 Forget the security woes of third-party apps.
 Our in-app mobile editing capabilities allow users to review and update documents without even leaving the security of Syncplcity’s application.
 From a Word doc that needs editing to a PowerPoint that needs presenting, help your users ditch the laptop and do it directly from their smartphones or tablets.

 File distribution for a mobile workforce.
-With Syncplicity, users can collaborate and share files anywhere, anytime from mobile devices.
+With Syncplicity by Axway, users can collaborate and share files anywhere, anytime from mobile devices.
 They can safely send those Word docs and sales reports to colleagues across the room, or across the country without the hassle of file size and bandwidth limits, ever.

 Always secure.
-Syncplicity works on any device, anytime, anywhere, and it’s all powered by enterprise-grade security that’s backed by EMC.
+Syncplicity by Axway works on any device, anytime, anywhere, and it’s all powered by enterprise-grade security that’s backed by EMC.
 It’s safe travels, always.

 So visit us at Momentum at EMC World 2014 to learn more about going lite and join us for these great sessions: